hcschuetz/fft/c++/README.md

 ## API

-Each implementation provides a class `FFT` in a namespace identifying the version.
+Each implementation provides a class derived from an abstract class `FFT`.

 - The constructor is invoked with the size `n` of the FFT task, which should be a power of 2.